JBtallgrass/M200/finding/Analysis_violin.md

+# Violin plots

-The image depicts a series of violin plots representing the distribution of CTGL scores across different teams, labeled from 1 to 19 (with some numbers missing, possibly indicating that there is no data for those teams or they have been excluded for some reason).
+Representing the distribution of CTGL scores across different teams, labeled from 1 to 19 (with some numbers missing, possibly indicating that there is no data for those teams or they have been excluded for some reason).

 Here's what we can infer from this plot: